 - The effects of aging on the brain are diminished among bilingual adults.

 - Your interactions with people of different cultures go deeper.

 - Your self-expression excitingly takes on a multitude of forms.

 Besides the self-improvement aspect associated with learning languages, there is evidence to suggest that knowing multiple languages can help boost one’s career and earnings.
 In Canada, employment rates are higher for French/English bilinguals than monolinguals and Canadians who speak both official languages have a median income nearly 10% higher than that of those who speak English only, and 40% higher than that of those who speak French only (hanen.org).

-Chapter1 Daycare offers foreign language training using a simple play and learn (sing along) technique in Mandarin, French, and Spanish.
+Chapter1 Daycare offers foreign language training using a simple play and learn (sing along) technique in Spanish.
 This method of training is based on the Principle of Simultaneous Acquisition, which occurs when a child is raised bilingually from birth, or when the second language is introduced before the age of three (10).